 Ultimately, improving Junior Ranger programming for kids with varied learning styles and needs will help create an even more valuable and memorable experience for all participants.
 Your gifts will enable many more kids and families to participate in enriching educational activities, experience the park in a meaningful way and develop a lasting appreciation for the outdoors.

-This year: In 2022, Yosemite educators plan to lead multiple daily Junior Ranger programs throughout the park during the summer season, with activities in the Valley the rest of the year.
-They’ll experiment with different activities and locations, and depending on the status of the pandemic, they will once again offer creative online programming.
+This year: In 2023, Yosemite educators plan to lead multiple daily Junior Ranger programs throughout the park during the summer season, with activities in the Valley the rest of the year.

 With your support, Yosemite’s Junior Ranger leaders are working to develop ways to better serve kids with a variety of learning needs, such as by creating props for children who might respond better to visual experiences, modifying activities to engage kids with a range of sensory-processing abilities, and setting up a nature-based independent play area.